st3v3nmw/sidekick/README.md

 Push commits to remote (3 - network operation)
 ```

-A special command `sk --fix` exists that checks `tmux`'s pane output for errors and attempts to fix them.
+A special flag `--fix` exists that checks `tmux`'s pane output for errors and attempts to fix them.

 ```console
 $ python avg.py